 The entire fourth-grade class (120 students) from Elk Valley Elementary School will visit Behrend's School of Engineering to learn about what engineers do and what type of education they need, and to participate in hands-on problem-solving activities.
 This field trip closely aligns with the "Engineers' Journals" classroom curriculum that the students will be working on throughout the school year.
 The students are exploring civil, mechanical, biomedical, aerospace, and environmental engineering.
 The May trip to Behrend will demonstrate real-world examples of those types of engineering principles.
 It will also expose the students to a highly ranked regional college to learn more about higher education opportunities.

-The GSD Foundation provided funds for transportation and lunch enabling the RAMS 5th grade class to attend the Children's Water Festival at Penn State Erie, the Behrend College.
+The GSD Foundation will provide funds for transportation and lunch enabling the RAMS 5th grade class to attend the Children's Water Festival at Edinboro University of PA.
 This water festival educates students about the importance of water, including ground water, surface water, watersheds, water quality and water conservation through dynamic, interactive activities.
 It is never too early to learn that everyone has a role in water conservation and environmental protection.

 Girls Who Code, Mr. David Koma (RAMS)

 Girls Who Code is an extra-curricular activity, in the form of an after-school club, for female students at Rice Avenue Middle School.
 Girls will be guided to use Computer Science to learn from fun and simple online tutorials, build community through interactive activities, and learn from inspiring role models.
 They will also work in teams to design and build a project that solves real world problems.